Flank/flank-dashboard/docs/09_firebase_deployment.md

 firebase.initializeApp(firebaseConfig);
 ```

-The full example of how the Firebase configuration in the `index.html` looks like :
+The full example of how the Firebase configuration in the `index.html` looks like:

- - the `auto-generated` Firebase configuration
+  ### `auto-generated` Firebase configuration
 ```
 // Firebase SDKs
 <script src="https://www.gstatic.com/firebasejs/7.5.0/firebase-app.js"></script>